-Student athletes are not to (regardless of quantity) use, possess, sell, distribute, or procure any amount of alcohol, tobacco, drugs, other controlled substances or drug paraphernalia or be under the influence of alcohol, drugs or other controlled substances. in public places, on school grounds, at other schools, parties or private gatherings, or at practices or games shall be considered in violation of this expectation.
+Any student who is found in the presence of, possession of and/or uses alcohol or any other controlled substance in public places, on school grounds, at other schools, parties or private gatherings, or at practices or games shall be considered in violation of this expectation.
 Coaches, school staff, police and sheriff departments, as well as other students may turn in a complaint against another student for violating this expectation.
 Every student will be given due process to determine the validity of the complaint against them.
 If a student is in violation of this expectation the following will occur: